Berkeley-CS61B/website-sp24/projects/proj1b/index.md

 ## Introduction

-In Project 1A, we built `LinkedListDeque`.
-Now we'll see a different implementation of the `Deque` interface that uses a _backing array_, rather than linked nodes.
+In Project 1A, we built `LinkedListDeque61B`.
+Now we'll see a different implementation of the `Deque61B` interface that uses a _backing array_, rather than linked nodes.

 By the end of Project 1B, you will...